Croydon: Music

 In 1993, Music Week reported that Croydon's record shops were thriving.
 The town centre was for 30 years home to Europe's largest second-hand record store, Beano's, offering rare vinyl, CDs and books.
 In November 2008, it was announced that Beano's would close.
 The premises, off Church Street near the Grant's cinema complex, became a "market place" with stalls for rent by small business and individuals.

-Croydon has a rock scene producing such local talent as Frankmusik, Noisettes, and Saint Etienne.